Guide To Eating For Healthy Skin

 A food-first approach and supplements

 Supplementing with individual nutrients unnecessarily can cause an imbalance of others because all nutrients work together in the body.
-With food, this won’t happen.
-Also, you can’t out supplement a diet that’s lacking in the first place.

 Avoid High Mercury Fish